7. Scenarios for Equity Transactions and Corporate Governance

 The ComBoox system permits companies to make external payments in three types of tokens: ETH, USDC, and CBP.
 The first two represent company assets, while the latter, in the case of the ComBoox DAO, represents a category of long-term liabilities classified as “deferred revenue.”
 For other companies, CBP functions as a special utility token that may be consumed when utilizing the ComBoox system.

-The ComBoox system provides dedicated APIs for making payments in CBP or ETH.
-For USDC, however, payments must be executed by triggering the General Keeper to call the universal interface for external smart contracts, which in turn invokes the Cashier contract’s transferUSD() function to complete the external payment.
+The ComBoox system provides dedicated APIs for making payments in CBP or USDC.
+For ETH, however, payments must be executed by triggering the General Keeper to call the universal interface for external smart contracts, which in turn invokes the execActionOfGM() or execAction() function to complete the external payment.&#x20;

 The process for effecting external payments involves the following steps:

-7. The designated executor calls transferFund() (the No.71 API) of General Keeper to transfer, CBP (isCBP is true) or ETH (isCBP is false), to the account address to, amount to amt, as per the Motion passed by, the Board (toBMM is true) or the General Meeting (toBMM is false), before the timestamp of expireDate, numbered as seqOfMotion; or
+7. The designated executor calls transferFund() (the No.69 API) to transfer, CBP (*isCBP* is true) or ETH (*isCBP* is false), to the account address *to*, amount to *amt*, as per the Motion passed by, the Board (*toBMM* is true) or the General Meeting (*toBMM* is false), before the timestamp of *expireDate*, numbered as *seqOfMotion*; or

-8. The designated executor calls execActionOfGM() (the No.33 API) of General Keeper to execute the Motion numbered as seqOfMotion, categorized as typeOfAction, to trigger the series of calls to the contracts deployed at addresses of targets, with paying the respective ETH amount to values, inputting parameters as params, attached with hash value of the description message as desHash.
-To transfer certain amount of USDC to the specific recipient, the targets shall be set as pointing to the address of the Cashier; the params shall be customized to configured as calling the function of transferUSD() with the recipient's address and the amount of USDC to be transferred.
-For accounting purpose, the desHash can be set as the reason of payment accordingly.
+8. The designated executor calls execAction() (the No.20 API) or execActionOfGM() (the No.37 API) to execute the Motion numbered as *seqOfMotion*, categorized as *typeOfAction*, to trigger the series of calls to the contracts deployed at addresses of *targets*, with paying the respective ETH amount to *values*, inputting parameters as *params*, attached with hash value of the description message as *desHash*.

 The procedure for distributing company profits includes the following steps:

-4. Members call castVoteOfGM() (the No.31 API) of General Keeper to cast vote with the attitude for the Motion numbered as seqOfMotion with the signature message’s hash value as sigHash.
+2. Members call castVoteOfGM() (the No.35 API) to cast vote with the *attitude* for the Motion numbered as *seqOfMotion* with the signature message’s hash value as *sigHash*.

-5. Any user may call voteCountingOfGM() (the No.32 API) of General Keeper to count the vote result for the Motion on the General Meeting numbered as seqOfMotion.
+3. Any user may call voteCountingOfGM() (the No.36 API) to count the vote result for the Motion on the General Meeting numbered as *seqOfMotion*.

 As a Turing-complete programming language, Solidity enables the development of smart contracts to implement a wide range of legal actions depending on the application scenario.
 Within the ComBoox system, the General Keeper contract represents the on-chain legal entity of the company.
 Accordingly, when the General Keeper invokes an external smart contract, this action is deemed to constitute the company, in its capacity as an independent legal person, undertaking legal acts in external civil or commercial matters.